The Diabolic Tenant

-The Diabolic Tenant (Le Locataire diabolique), originally released in English-speaking countries as The Fiendish Tenant, is a 1909 French short silent film directed by Georges Méliès.
+The Diabolic Tenant (Le Locataire diabolique), originally released in English-speaking countries as The Fiendish Tenant, is a 1909 French silent trick film directed by Georges Méliès.
 It was released by Méliès's Star Film Company and is numbered 1495–1501 in its catalogues.

 Plot

 A bearded stranger, carrying a single valise, arrives at a seaside boarding house.
 The janitor in charge shows him to an unfurnished room, still being papered.
 Once the janitor has left, the new tenant throws the paper hanger out the window, and fills the room with a vast assortment of things magically taken from his valise: a steamer trunk larger than the valise itself, a fireplace, chairs, a piano, various decorations and hangings, a fully set dining table, and even a whole family and a housemaid.
 The janitor, bringing in a small tray of food, is astonished to see the tenant and family enjoying a grand dinner in the magically furnished room.
 He runs away in flight.

 Later, the tenant is reading a newspaper by the fireplace, when the janitor comes in to present the tenant with his bill.
 The tenant, indicating that he has no money, rejects the bill and leaves the janitor alone in the room, where all the furniture comes alive.
 The panicked janitor rushes back to his office and alerts his female partner.

 Back in the room, the tenant quickly packs most of the furniture into the steamer trunk, which itself disappears into the valise.
 A policeman runs in to stop the tenant from escaping, but the tenant throws him inside the piano and into the trunk with the rest.
 Leaving only a small chest of drawers in the room, the tenant pulls a ladder from his valise and climbs out the window.
 The male janitor hurries in, accompanied by the owner of the building and another policeman.
 Finding only the chest of drawers, which is dancing around of its own accord, the three men attack it with sticks.
 It explodes in a huge burst of smoke, knocking the men to the ground and bringing plaster and beams down from the ceiling.